-You can access Censys datasets in BigQuery through a web UI, command-line tool, and REST API as well as through Dataproc (Google's Spark and Hadoop offering).
+BigQuery offers a web UI, command-line tool, and REST API for querying, as well as Dataproc (Google's Spark and Hadoop offering).
 There are also a variety of third-party tools—like Looker and Tableau—that you can use to interact with Censys BigQuery data.

-certificates_public.certificates) that contains all unique X.509 certificates we've found during any of our scans and by synchronizing with publicly known CT servers. [more information]
+certificates_v2.certificates_all) that contain all unique X.509 certificates found during scan and by synchronizing with publicly known CT servers.

-- IPv4.
-We provide a daily snapshots of the current state of known IPv4 hosts and how public protocols are configured. [more information]
+ipv4_public.current) of the current state of known IPv4 hosts and how public protocols are configured.

-BigQuery's SQL dialect is compliant with the SQL 2011 standard and you can query tables once you have added the Censys datasets [more information].
+BigQuery's SQL dialect is compliant with the SQL 2011 standard, and you can query tables once you have added the Censys datasets.

 Find websites using a specific cipher suite:

 WHERE p443.https.tls.cipher_suite.name = 'TLS_RSA_WITH_AES_256_CBC_SHA'

 Standard SQL Only